13 Picture-Perfect Places in Emilia-Romagna, Italy That Feel Like a Dream

 5. Castell’Arquato

-Piazza Municipio anchors the village center, flanked by the Collegiate Church and historic Palazzo del Podestà.
-The Rocca Viscontea fortress dominates the skyline, offering sweeping Arda Valley views.
-Narrow streets wind past artisan shops and welcoming osterias.
+Piazza Municipio is the heart of everything, surrounded by the Collegiate Church and Palazzo del Podestà.
+The Rocca Viscontea fortress gives you sweeping views across the Arda Valley that’ll make you understand why people have been fighting over this spot for centuries.
+Those narrow streets wind past artisan shops and cozy osterias where locals still hang out.

 The vineyards of Castell'Arquato are filled with rolling greenery and beautiful water features